 Provisions on human rights education have been incorporated in many international instruments, including the Universal Declaration of Human Rights (art.
 26), the International Covenant on Economic, Social and Cultural Rights (art.
 13), the Convention on the Rights of the Child (art.
 29), the Convention on the Elimination of All Forms of Discrimination against Women (art.
-10), the International Convention on the Elimination of All Forms of All Forms of Racial Discrimination (art.
-7) and the Vienna Declaration and Programme of Action (Part I, pares.
+10), the International Convention on the Elimination and Programme of Action (Part I, pares.
 33-34 and Part II, pares.
 78 - 82), as well as the Declaration and Programme of Action of the World Conference against Racism, Racial Discrimination, Xenophobia and Related Intolerance held in Durban, South Africa, in 2001 (Declaration, pares.
 95-97 and Programme of Action, pares.
 129-139).